ahlstromcj/seq66/README.md

 ##  More Features

+    *   Supports configurable PPQN from 32 to 19200 (default is 192).
     *   Transposable triggers to re-use patterns more comprehensively.
     *   Song import/export from/to stock MIDI (SMF 0 or 1).
     *   Improved non-U.S. keyboard support.